mr-andrej/codewars/README.md

   - Find The Parity Outlier (Uploaded) - find_outlier.c
   - Buying a car (Uploaded) - nbMonths.c
   - Mysterious function (Not uploaded)
-  - Multiples of 3 or 5 (Not uploaded)
+  - Multiples of 3 or 5 (Uploaded) - solution.c
   - Equal Sides Of An Array (Not uploaded)
   - Are they the "same"?
 (Not uploaded)